 When you find yourself stressed, overwhelmed, or experiencing symptoms of anxiety, it is helpful to remember that every journey, every trip, is taken one step at a time.
 Patience and understanding of this timeless lesson can get you through an otherwise tough time.
 In this article, I offer some actionable tips for you to practice starting right now.
 And there is a bonus tip for you at the end.

-The Word Overwhelmed Journaling Practice
+The Word Overwhelmed

 As I began writing in my journal about feeling overwhelmed recently, I realized I use this word frequently, yet when I thought about it, I couldn’t clearly and accurately define the word.
 When I looked up the meaning, I was a little surprised, wondering if I was even using the word correctly.

-As and adult, I find myself searching for the definition of words frequently, much more than I remember doing so when I was younger.
+As an adult, I find myself searching for the definition of words frequently, much more than I remember doing so when I was younger.
 It’s almost as if words hold more value to me now than they ever have in the past.
 This quite possibly may be only in my mind.

 Words hold energy, emotions, intention, and impact, in addition to the basic meaning.
 Words are at the heart of one’s ability to skillfully communicate with others as well as ourselves.
-They may hold different meaning or weight from one person to another.
+They may hold different meanings or weight from one person to another.

 The Meaning of the Word